alasdairforsythe/tokenmonster/python/README.md

 ### vocab.serialize_tokens(integer_list)

-Serializes tokens from a list of ints into a binary string.
+Serializes tokens from a list of ints or numpy array into a binary string.
 The `encoding_length` used is from vocab.encoding_length.

 #### Parameters

-- `integer_list` (list of ints): The tokens to serialize.
+- `integer_list` (list of ints or numpy array): The tokens to serialize.

 #### Returns